bcgsc/pori/docs/developer_reference/contributing.md

 ### On Push

 - tests are run
-- docker containers are built to test they can
+- docker containers are built to test they can build without errors
 - linting / style-checking is performed

 ### On Release